cedardevs/onestop/api-search/src/integrationTest/resources/generic/time_filter/README.md

 19 | I | -
 20 | - | -

-These points are chose to represent the various ways the query range and result range might overlap.
+These points are chosen to represent the various ways the query range and result range might overlap.
 For the ranges, points are chosen that both cross the query begin/end dates, and also some that match it exactly.

 then: